ericduwe/Portfolio/README.md

 ### Project Description:

 The deployed webpage is a starter template for a personal web development project portfolio.
-The page contains 3 sections:
+The page contains three sections:

 1. About Me -- containing a profile photo and placeholder text for a personal bio